 While shopping opportunities abound in NYC, I’ve chosen the route I typically take on weekends – from my neighborhood in Chelsea to the northern reaches of the Village.
 I’ve also included alternatives in different parts of Manhattan.

-Start at the 18th Street subway station on the #1 Line.
-End just below Union Square.
-This trip can easily be done in reverse, but I purposely positioned the stores with heavier items at the end.
+This itinerary ends just below Union Square – and can easily be done in reverse, but I purposely positioned the stores with heavier items at the end.